-If you're looking for some ideas of hobbies that you could enjoy together, you're in luck because I have some for you!
+If you're looking for ideas for hobbies that you could enjoy together, you're in luck because I have some for you!
 Sit down with your spouse this week and pick something new to try.
-Come back any time you need a new idea!
+Come back to this post any time you need a new idea!

 Have you ever thought about joining a bowling league?
 If you enjoy bowling together, make it a regular part of your lives together.
 Purchase your own shoes, get a ball of your own and find a league near you.
 Work together to perfect your game and start a tally to see who can bowl the most strikes in a certain time frame.
 Maybe the person who bowls the most strikes in a night gets to pick where you go for dinner, or the highest scorer within a few months or a year gets to plan their dream vacation for the two of you to go on together.